NoahGav/oxide-lang/README.md

+# Oxide: A New Rust-Inspired Language

+### Your Feedback Matters

+Oxide is a personal project that takes inspiration from the principles discussed in "Notes on a Smaller Rust" and its follow-up, "Revisiting a 'smaller Rust'".
+It aims to explore a new language design that simplifies and optimizes the development process while inheriting Rust's best qualities.

+I'm excited to share this early Oxide specification with you and seek your thoughts, criticisms, and feedback.
+Your input is invaluable as it will help shape the future of Oxide.
+Whether you're interested in contributing to the development of the language, have suggestions, or simply want to express your thoughts, I welcome your participation.

+### Goal

+Feel free to explore the specification and let me know your insights.
+Your feedback will play a vital role in determining whether Oxide should progress to a fully-fledged language development project (or stay just an idea).

 - [1.
 Implicit Lifetime Handling in Oxide](#1-implicit-lifetime-handling-in-oxide)
   - [1.1 Eliminating Explicit Lifetime Annotations](#11-eliminating-explicit-lifetime-annotations)
   - [1.2 Ban on Returning References from Functions](#12-ban-on-returning-references-from-functions)